nwm8925-ux/mistcopy/README.md

 CA_BUNDLE_PATH = ""
 INSECURE_SSL   = False

-3) Make it executable and run: chmod +x mist_full_clone_single.py ./mist_full_clone_single.py
+3) Save it in IDLE and Run

-It applies changes.
-There’s no separate “apply” flag.

 ---------------------------------
 Common use cases
 ---------------------------------